gitfrid/CzechFOI-SIM/README.md

 The [Python Scripts](https://github.com/gitfrid/CzechFOI-SIM/tree/main/Py%20Scripts) process and visualize CSV data from the [TERRA folder](https://github.com/gitfrid/CzechFOI-SIM/tree/main/TERRA), generating interactive HTML plots. <br>Each plot compares two age groups.
 To interact with the plots, click on a legend entry to show/hide curves.

-Refactored Scripts AF) and AG) compare different AG groups (e.g., 1-year intervals) by calculating the differences between two similar, closely positioned age groups.
-The differences are then summed, and simulated dAEFIs are added to examine the curves with and without dAEFIs.
+**Refactored Scripts AF) and AG)** compare AG groups (e.g., 1-year intervals) by calculating differences between closely positioned age groups.
+The differences are summed, and simulated dAEFIs are added to examine the curves with and without dAEFIs.
+Multiple AG groups are plotted into a single HTML file for comparison

 Download the processed plots for analysis from the [Plot Results Folder](https://github.com/gitfrid/CzechFOI-SIM/tree/main/Plot%20Results/dAEFI).
 Or simply adapt and run the [Python script](https://github.com/gitfrid/CzechFOI-SIM/blob/main/Py%20Scripts/AB%29%20backcalc%20dAEFI%20simulation.py) to meet your own analysis requirements!